 Four elements must be present for a fire to arise.
 Knowing about these elements is essential for putting one out.
 The four elements are:

 - Oxygen: A certain level of oxygen is needed to sustain combustion.
-Without the necessary amount of oxygen, it would not be able to maintain a spark.
+Without the necessary amount of oxygen, it could not maintain a spark.

 - Heat: Once a certain level of heat is reached, it will raise the material to its ignition temperature, causing it to ignite.